ultracharan/Talking-timer/README.md

 ## working on
+- releasing .exe file soon , will works on any Desktop
 - **Streak Tracking**: Monitor consecutive days of completed sessions.
 - **Progress Analysis**: Analyze your productivity over time.